cucumber/vscode/README.md

 Generate step definition snippets with a quick fix.

+*IMPORTANT*: Generate step definition will only be enabled if there is at least one existing step definition.
+This is so that the extension can determine the programming language for the step definition, and provide choices for what file(s) to add it to.

 ### Syntax highlighting

 ![Syntax highlighting](images/syntax-highlighting.gif)

-The syntax highlights highlights Gherkin keywords and step parameters.
+Gherkin keywords and step parameters are highlighted.
 Undefined steps and syntax errors are underlined.

 ### Formatting

 ![Formatting](images/formatting.gif)

-When choosing to format a Gherkin document, it will be formatted using two space indentation.
-Numeric cells are right-aligned (as in Excel), and other cells are right-aligned.
+Gherkin documents are formatted using two space indentation.

+Numeric cells are right-aligned (as in Excel).
+Non-numeric cells are right-aligned.

 ## Extension Settings

+In most cases you shouldn't need to specify any settings as the extension comes with reasonable defaults.

 If your `.feature` files and step definition files are in an unconventional file structure, you need to change the